DVC is committed to the health and wellbeing of our students. All DVC students have

 5. Make an appointment!

 Just download the TimelyCare app in your app store and use your DVC email address and password to log in!
-Through TimelyCare, students can receive 12 sessions of Scheduled Counseling per school year (that reset August 1 each year).
+Through TimelyCare, students can receive 12 sessions of scheduled counseling per school year (that reset August 1 each year).

 We know so many students are dealing with feelings of isolation, depression, anxiety, and many different types of stress.
 Our goal is to connect you to the right resources and get you the support you need.
 See the options below for both our on-campus and off-campus support services as well as our contact information.